Games Genie

 84%

-Death Stranding is a technical standout on PC—the Decima engine scales well, and with upscaling an Iris Xe can hit a steady 30 fps at 720p.
-It lands outside the ten because the 80GB‑plus install and reliance on online social features complicate low‑end ownership, and its slow‑burn delivery gameplay isn’t for everyone.
-The world is contiguous and traversal systems are deep, but the experience depends on stable bandwidth to see other players’ structures.
-For patient players with enough storage and a reliable connection, it’s a worthy outlier; otherwise the practical costs outweigh the gains.
+Death Stranding is a technical standout on PC—the Decima engine scales well, and with upscaling an Iris Xe can hold a steady 30 fps at 720p.
+It lands outside the ten for three practical reasons: the install is 80GB-plus, the online social layer depends on stable bandwidth to show other players' structures, and the delivery-focused gameplay takes three to four hours before the mechanics open up.
+The world is contiguous and the traversal systems are genuinely deep.
+For patient players with enough storage and a reliable connection, it's worth the effort.
+For everyone else, the practical costs add up faster than the rewards.

 Overall Score